stokatyan/godot-ai/README.md

 ### Parallel Environments
 Reinforcement learning agents need to train in parallel environments to optimize learning time.
 In `godot-ai`, a scene containing the "game" is created in Godot and derives from `AIBaseEnvironment`, which utilizes an `AIRunner` to handle stepping through scenes in parrallel while also wiaitng for physics calculations from the engine to complete.
+The "games" which are run in parrallel derive from `BaseSimulation`, which the `AIRunner` interfaces with when stepping through each game.

 The `AIRunner` can be best understood from this snippet of it's implementation:
 ```gdscript